Colclough-Doran/dataops-terraform/README.md

 Troubleshooting

+Terraform variable: Project was built using a production.tfvars file to contain environment variables.
+Terraform State Issues: Use terraform state list to inspect resources and terraform import if needed.
 Permission Errors: Ensure IAM roles have the correct policies attached.
-Terraform State Issues: Use terraform state list to inspect resources and terraform import if needed.
 CodeBuild Fails: Check the build logs in AWS Console for errors in the Dockerfile or Python script.